tambeyash/Data-Visualizations/README.md

 ## 1. Nobel Laureates

-This interactive dashboard in PowerBI that allows users to explore the individual Laureates in a visually appealing and intuitive way.
+This interactive dashboard allows users to explore the individual Laureates in a visually appealing and intuitive way.
 The dashboard provides insights on the number of Nobel laureates per category and country, the average age and distribution of gender among winners.